Knowledge Base Question Answering by Case-based Reasoning over Subgraphs: Experiments

 \subsection{Analysis}

 \textbf{How effective is our adaptive subgraph collection strategy?} Table~\ref{tab:graph_stats} reports few average graph statistics for the query-subgraphs collected by our graph-collection strategy.
-We also compare to GraftNet's subgraphs\footnote{Code and artifacts for PullNet is not available}.
+We also compare to GraftNet's subgraphs.
 As can be seen, our adaptive graph collection strategy produces much more compact and smaller graphs \emph{while} increasing recall of answers.
-We also consistently find that our graph contains relations which is more relevant to the questions than the subgraph produced by GraftNet\footnote{We will also released the collected subgraphs for all the datasets.
-Refer to Appedix \ref{sub:adaptive_v_graft}}.
+We also consistently find that our graph contains relations which is more relevant to the questions than the subgraph produced by GraftNet (\S\ref{sub:adaptive_v_graft}).
 Table~\ref{tab:adaptive_subgraph_comparison} reports the performance of \alg when trained and tested on the subgraph obtained from Graftnet and our adaptive procedure, demonstrating the effectiveness of our adaptive subgraph collection method.

 \textbf{Can \alg reason with more evidence?} A desirable property of nonparametric models is to be able to `improve' its prediction as more evidence is made available.
 We test \alg by taking a trained model and issuing it an increasing number of nearest neighbor queries.
 As we see from Figure~\ref{fig:increase_knn}, the performance of \alg drastically improves as we increase the number of nearest neighbors from 1 to 7 and then increases at a lower rate and converges at around 10 nearest neighbors.
 This is because, the model has all the required information it needs from its nearest neighbors.
+However, in the much smaller WebQSP dataset we observe a different behavior (Table~\ref{tab:knn_webqsp}).
+This is because of the limited size of the dataset, irrelevant questions starts appearing in the context as we increase the number of KNNs beyond a certain limit.

 \textbf{Are relative distance embeddings important?} Figure~\ref{fig:distance_emb_ablation} shows the performance of \alg with and without the relative distance embeddings (\S\ref{sub:gnn}).
 It is clear that capturing the relative distance from the query entities provide serves as a helpful feature for the model.